nitin-kumar-07/SQL_Querry_Generater/README.md

 ## MySQL Setup

 Run a local or reachable MySQL server and log in with a real MySQL account.
-Easy-SQL does not use a hidden root account or bypass permissions.
+SQL Querry Generater does not use a hidden root account or bypass permissions.
 The app uses the entered username and password for:

 - `SHOW DATABASES`
 - schema loading from `INFORMATION_SCHEMA`
 - query execution

-If MySQL rejects a query because that account lacks privileges, Easy-SQL shows a permission message.
+If MySQL rejects a query because that account lacks privileges, SQL Querry Generater shows a permission message.
 Grant access in MySQL if the user should be allowed to see a database or run a query.

 ## Ollama Setup